Create an organization-wide team in Microsoft Teams

 - All actions by the system to add or remove members are posted in the General channel.
 The channel will also be marked as having new activity in the Teams client.

-- We'll automatically create an org-wide team for your organization if your organization is new to Teams and has no more than 5,000 users.
+- We'll automatically create an organization-wide team for your organization if your organization is new to Teams and has no more than 5,000 users.
 The team name will reflect the tenant name and will have a General channel.
 Global admins can edit this team like any other team.

 Allow only team owners to post to the General channel